 As we embarked on the redesign, we turned to abstract imagery as our lodestone.
-In addition to symbolizing a generational shift from old to new, these images conjure a striking visual power and invite deep introspection, paralleling the firm’s intellectually-minded dedication to the craft of law.
+In addition to symbolizing a generational shift, these images conjure a striking visual power and invite deep introspection, paralleling the firm’s intellectually-minded dedication to the craft of law.

 We chose an orange-red as the primary design color, foregoing the aggressive intensity of a traditional fire truck red.
 This hue projects a modern, magnetic energy, with just enough warmth to make visitors feel welcome.
 Even our navigation design signals a forward-thinking approach—users navigate the website through a sliding sidebar menu in lieu of the typical fixed pull-down menu.

 To temper these bold visuals, we selected a classical serif font that mirrors LSW’s reputation for understated sophistication.

 A brand and website that positions it for continued success: differentiate it from its competitors, highlight its civil and white collar capabilities and enhance recruitment.